image

 • Photo upload and real-time preview of the final build

-It’s the kind of tool that invites sharing, especially on social media—and helps shoppers imagine the final product in their hands (or on their wall).
+It’s the kind of product that invites sharing, especially on social gathering—and helps shoppers imagine the final product in their hands (or in their pockets).

-This is more than a toy—it’s an interactive experience that drives word-of-mouth, repeat sales, and UGC content.
+This is more than a wallet—it’s an extension of yourself that drives word-of-mouth, repeat sales, and UGC content.

 Why product visualization matters more than ever